 Call me by any name: Laser Therapy, Infrared, Red Light Therapy, Photobiomodulation, Cold Laser, Low Level Laser Therapy...

-Whether laser or LED, the technical terms or specifications are still measured by:
+Whether laser or LED, the technical terms or specifications are mostly measured by:

 Wavelength: One of the most important parameters in photobiomodulation is wavelength.
 The correct wavelength for the target cell and reaction must be employed, otherwise optimum absorption will not occur.
 Research has shown that this tends to be wavelengths somewhere between 633 and 970 nanometers (nm), depending on the health issue being treated.

 Infrared light therapy is generally considered anything over 800-1000nm.
-This light energy is invisible to the human eye, and is white blue in 'colour'
+This light energy is invisible to the human eye.

-Red light therapy includes photobiomodulation in the light spectrum between 620-800 nm.
-We refer to this spectrum of light as non-ionizing, and it is the opposite end of the light spectrum to harmful UV light, which ionizes human cells to cause sunburn and skin cancers.
+Red light therapy is in the light spectrum between 620-800 nm.
 It is obviously red in colour and can be seen by humans.

-Our clinical lasers, the DuoCare 904 and ProSeries devices come with multiple red and infrared wavelength options.
+Our clinical laser, the ProSeries device, comes with both red and infrared wavelength options.
 Simply follow our professional protocols, and select the recommended handset.
 Sometimes, you may wish to combine different wavelengths to the same injury site, to stimulate different cellular processes.
-Instructions on how and when to do this are provided to you as part of your training with our devices via a member of our worldwide Clinical Support.
+Instructions on how and when to do this are provided to you as part of your training with our devices via a member of our worldwide Clinical Services team.

 Frequency: Frequency refers to the speed that the electromagnetic waves travel, written in Hertz.
 Brain waves typically have a frequency up to 100 Hz, while research is identifying healing effects driven by other Hz ranges up to 852 Hz.
-All our handheld devices come with recommended Hertz presets, however they can sometimes be adjusted by the user in our DuoCare 904 and ProSeries devices, depending on the intended health issue being treated.
+All our handheld devices come with recommended Hertz presets, however our ProSeries can be adjusted, depending on the intended health issue being treated.

 Dose: Dose refers to the total amount of energy applied to the body, and is provided by J/cm2 - that is, joules of light energy per centimetre squared, also referred to as fluence.
 The correct dose of light therapy must be applied to the body to ensure optimal results.

-All SYMBYX laser devices are Class 3b devices and super-pulsed, which allows them to provide a higher dosage without overheating.
+Our clinician-level ProSeries laser is a Class 3b device, using powerful pulsed and super-pulsed technology, which allows it to provide higher dosages without overheating.

 The difference between Class 3b and Class 4 lasers (that may be used in doctor's offices or in surgery) is largely dependent upon the dose that can be applied to the body.
 A higher dose of Class 4 lasers will more likely result in photothermal cellular effects, heating up the tissues until a burn occurs.
 This is why Class 4 lasers are often used surgically: they are intended to ‘burn off’ pathological cells.